|Born||December 29, 1978|

 |Weight||185 lb (84 kg)|

 |Event(s)||400m Hurdles, 4 × 400m Relay|

 |College team||Georgia Tech Yellow Jackets|

-Taylor made his debut in a major international meet at the 1999 World Championships, where he finished third in his heat in the 400 m hurdles, but ran a third leg on the gold medal-winning US 4x400 m relay team.
+Taylor made his debut in a major international meet at the 1999 World Championships, where he finished third in his heat in 400 m hurdles, but ran a third leg at the gold medal winning US 4x400 m relay team.

 2000 Olympic champion